Fluid model of a black hole-string transition: Horowitz-Polchinski model

+up to some numerical factor.
+Thus, the size of the bound state becomes comparable to the Schwarzschild radius at a temperature lower than but still comparable with the Hagedorn temperature,

+Thus, the solution can be invalid even at a temperature comparable with the Hagedorn temperature.
+For the validity of the solution, the temperature must be very close to the Hagedorn temperature as \footnote{ Thermal states are approximated by a solution of the equation of motion if if quantum fluctuations are suppressed.
+The action is roughly estimated as

+and it should be sufficiently large for the suppression of fluctuations.
+Thus, a solution gives a good description for

+This condition gives an upper bound of the temperature for $D<7$.
+The temperature should be close to the Hagedorn temperature but should not be too close to it. }

-In this paper, we consider another direction.
-We will make a simplification of the problem and obtain an approximate solution in an analytic expression.
-In the next section, we first show that winding strings approximately behave as a perfect fluid.
+In this paper, we study the transition between black holes and strings.
+Gravitation becomes very strong near the critical point and cannot be described by the linearized gravity.
+We will make a simplification of the problem to take non-linear effects of gravity into account.
+In the next section, we first introduce an approximation of winding strings by a perfect fluid.
 Then, we derive the analytic solution of the fluid model in the subsequent sections.